 - GDP: $436.0 billion (#48 among all countries)

-Ireland was hard hit during the global financial crisis, but has recovered slowly but surely since 2011.
+Ireland was hard hit during the global financial crisis, but has recovered, experiencing GDP growth since 2010.
 After austerity measures and a $92 billion bailout program from the EU and IMF, Ireland has once again returned to prosperity, thanks to a thriving export program and low corporation tax rate.

 - GDP per capita: $94,029 (-2.6% 2009-2019 annual growth)